 They know what they're talking about

 I do not pretend to be in the same league as those communication heroes, but part of what we do here at Articulate Marketing is take one of those eye-rolling, impenetrable subjects - IT - and turn it into something that is relevant, interesting and maybe even exciting to other people and their businesses.
+This translates through everything we write, from blogs to social media marketing posts.

 The first step in any new project for us is research.
 (I would guess the same goes for deGrasse Tyson and the others.)
 How can you possibly hope to successfully communicate and translate anything if you do not have a complete understanding of what you are talking about first?